mbchoa/pblog/posts/my-thoughts-on-a-4-5-year-tenure-at-a-startup.md

 *Abso-freaking-lutely!*

+I guess what I'm trying to get at is that it's hard to find other like-minded people who have a desire to be lifelong learners day in and day out.
+Work is not just a means to an end, it's also a place of constant learning.

 ### 4. Ideas are great, but they're just the tip of the iceberg.

+I firsthand saw how an idea became reality.
+Working at an established company, I've found that it was surprisingly hard for an idea to materialize into actual pointed work in the backlog.
+A lot of the "pre-work", or if we're talking about this iceberg metaphor, what's underneath the water, involves a lot of pulling and tugging on the "right" people.
+Who the "right" people are, takes some sleuthing to figure out.
+But, sometimes even that's not enough.
+Sometimes you need a bit of luck as well.
+Sometimes you need to be obnoxious.
+I've noticed that the people who complained the most and more importantly, the most *frequently* seemed to garner the biggest audience.

+"X sucks, I hate working on this legacy system."

+"Well, you seem distressed, what should we do?"

+"Let's rearchitect the system using Y and Z."

+A blatantly simplistic example, but, it captures the essence of it.
+There's a lot of pre-work needed to mobilize ideas.
+There are also varying approaches to getting an idea mobilized.

 ### 5. Managers have a hard job.